Ralim/IronOS/Documentation/Settings.md

 ### Setting: Allow locking buttons

-If the locking mode for the buttons is enabled.
-Allows locking the buttons from accidental presses.
+If locking the buttons against accidental presses is enabled.

 On device help text: